Interfacing Incremental Rotary Encoder with Arduino

 else if ((SIG_B != SIG_A) && (lastSIG_B == SIG_B))

 In the first if block, we save the current state of B to lastSIG_B.
-But in the next else if block, we save the lastSIG_B as the inverse of the current state of B. This is because we’re not detecting any change happens to output B. Such change to B happens halfway around when we rotate the shaft for one step.
-So there’s no way can detect it when it happens.
+But in the next else if block, we save the lastSIG_B as the inverse of the current state of B. This is because we are not detecting any change that happens to output B. Such change to B happens halfway around when we rotate the shaft for one step.
+So there is no way can detect it when it happens.
 But we could assume what would happen.
-Therefore we save the inverse of SIG_B to lastSIG_B so that next time we detect a clockwise operation, we won’t miss a step.
-Otherwise you’ll miss intermediate clockwise steps.
+Therefore, we save the inverse of SIG_B to lastSIG_B so that the next time we detect a clockwise operation, we will not miss a step.
+Otherwise, you will miss intermediate clockwise steps.
 Try disabling the line lastSIG_B = SIG_B > 0 ?
-0 : 1; or replace it with lastSIG_B = SIG_B; to see what happens.
+0 : 1; or replacing it with lastSIG_B = SIG_B; to see what happens.

 GitHub